maunzCache/terraform-aws-action-helper/README.md

 ## Module usage

 To use the module simply reference it from github.
 Access to the output it granted via the variable `services`.
-The next level is the AWS service name abbreviation, which matches the service prefix value e.g. ec2, iam, ... .
+The next level is the AWS service name abbreviation, which matches the service prefix value e.g. `ec2`, `iam`, ... .
 The service map separates actions into one of five categories:

 1. list
 2. permissions_management